 - Have a plan that states what the roles of all security professional are.

 - Communicate and share the incident response plans for WHEN a breach occurs.

 - Understand and communicate the dynamic aspects of today’s threats.

 - Conduct a root cause analysis as part of the investigation.

-- Test, review, and update plans and learn from past experiences.
+- Test, review, and update incident response plans and learn from past experiences.

-- Share with management non-specific elements of the security and response program – be concise and accurate.
+- Share with management non-specific elements of the cyber security and incident response program – be concise and accurate.
 This is what is expected when the alarm sounds, so communicate and live it.

 - Rely on technology to solve problems.

 - Blame.
 Ownership and resolution are of utmost importance.
 Blaming only deflects responsibility and shows weakness and uncertainty.